project-chip/connectedhomeip/examples/rvc-app/linux/README.md

 # Matter Linux Robotic Vacuum Cleaner Example

-An example showing the use of CHIP on the Linux.
-The document will describe how to build and run CHIP Linux Robotic Vacuum Cleaner Example on Raspberry Pi.
+An example showing the use of Matter on Linux.
+The document will describe how to build and run Matter Linux Robotic Vacuum Cleaner Example on Raspberry Pi.
 This doc is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)** and **Ubuntu for Raspberry Pi Desktop 20.10 (aarch64)**

 To cross-compile this example on x64 host and run on **NXP i.MX 8M Mini** **EVK**, see the associated